BCemreD/AETA/README.md

 This is mvp for educational adviser simulation.
 This project is a RESTful API built for a blog and course platform.
 It is developed using Spring Boot, JPA, and PostgreSQL.
 The base's taken from Gelecegi Yazanlar blog as isnpiration

+## Usage
+- Default courses and blogs shown by getting mock db.
+- Get input from user or from the dedicated prompts (frontend).
+- Dedicated answers return when the user sends an input.
+- Search courses and suggested blogs are searched by using containsIgnoreCase with Tag and Category entities.
+The sentence is separated and every words checked.
+### In Progress
+- Favorites feature
+- User management improvements
+- Job posting module
+- Course status ("in progress", "finished").
+By regarding status, new courses and blogs will suggested.
+- Career path

 ## Prerequisites
 The following software must be installed on your system to run the project successfully: